-The Salkantay Trek and Condor Sight is a best alternative hike to Machu Picchu.
+The Salkantay Trek and Condor Sight tour is a best hike to Machu Picchu.
 Not on the usual gringo trail path, this is a new innovating adventure for action travelers who want a little more solitude and creadibility.
-This hike involves a Condor Canyon sight, it is a great place to bird watch from with fabulous scenery, great nature hike and stunning views the Salkantay Mountain, the magisterial feature is the huge mountain, regionally known as “Apu Salcantay”.
+This hike involves a Chonta Canyon, where you can view the Condor overflight, it is a great place to bird watch from with fabulous scenery, great nature hike and stunning views the Salkantay Mountain, the magisterial feature is the huge mountain, regionally known as “Apu Salcantay”.
 If you adore nature and action, this is a chance to encounter this region’s different ecosystems: the Andes, with frost-topped mountains that reach up to 6271 meters into the sky and cloud forest where plant life becomes denser.
 Take advantage of this unique opportunity!.
 The legendary trek has been chosen as one of the 25 best Treks in the World, by National Geographic Adventure Travel Magazine.

 It is one of the most interesting and important Inca Trail´s alternatives due to its wide range of flora diversity, various ecosystems, remote Andean villages, view of the snow-capped and Condor over flight.
 Salkantay Mountain as well as for the Llactapata site laid on top of a mountain, just behind the Machu Pichu Mountain.
 This trail finally reaches Aguas Calientes, located at the foothill of the historical and archaeological site of Machu Picchu, from where we hike in early morning up to lost city of the Incas to see the sunrise above it.
 Then our English speaking tour guide takes us around this incredible Incan citadel.

-Day 1: Cusco - Condor sight - Umantay mountain - Soraypampa.
+Day 1: Cusco - Chonta - Condor sight - Soraypampa.

 Day 2: Soraypampa - Collpapampa

 Day 4: La Playa - Llactapata - Aguas Calientes